sebastian-espeset/pitch-deck-frontend/README.md

-# Pitch deck front end
+## Pitch deck front end
+### A real-old-country-boondoggle
+-A react app with the most basic of styling.
+Uses axios to send a post request of multi-part/form-data to the api.
+-Uses axios to receive t

 ## Scripts

-In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\